Creative Facilitation: Bringing Meetings and Teams to Life

 “I’ve learned pretty much everything I know about creative facilitation from Johnnie over the years.
 His approach to training is intelligent, fun and very engaging.
 Highly recommended.”— Roland Harwood, co-founder, 100%Open

-Early bird rate until March 31st: £750 plus VAT.
+Early bird rate extended to 16th April: £750 plus VAT.
 After this, the rate increases to £850 plus VAT.

 Maximum 20 participants.
 Price includes refreshments and lunch on both days.
 10am to 4.30pm both days.